 Database Reorgs: Why They Matter, and the Difference between On-Line and Off-Line

 Database reorgs are performed to save data space and improve database efficiency and performance.
 This article explains why.
-The next article shows how IRI users can run them across multiple tables and databases in Eclipse.
+The next article shows how to reorg multiple tables and databases in Eclipse.

 Data in large RDBMS tables eventually become fragmented.
 The size of tables and indexes increase as records become distributed over more data pages.
 More page reads and rows in non-join order during query execution slow query responses.
 To reclaim the wasted space, improve database uptime and speed data access (query responses), consider a strategy for reorganizing your database objects.